Skip to content

 Grade: A

-This is the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are skin damage caused by staying in the same position for too long.
+This indicates the percent of patients that sustained a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in one position for an excessive period of time.

 Minimizes Serious Falls